ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

 ```

 This doesn’t work because {rtweet} results now have list columns, which
-throws an error when we call `unnest_tokens()` from {tidytext} 0.1.5, as
+throws an error when we call `unnest_tokens()` from {tidytext} 0.1.5.
-the function checks if all the columns of the df are atomic.
+The function checks if all the columns of the df are atomic.

 The new {tidytext} version prevents this behavior, as you can pass a df
 containing list